Heniks07/T16-Linux-Driver/README.md

 # T16-Linux-Driver
 User space Drivers for the T16 Wired Gaming Mouse

+# Limitations

+At this point only two buttons can habe distinct functions.
+I once had gotten a third to work as well but I don't know what it was assigned to anymore and I also can't find it after clicking the reset button without thinking.
+Most options don't work or are registered as normal keyboard input.
+If you have a solution to this feel free to open an issue or pull request.
+The only two options that work are, forward and backward and are assigned to the upper two side buttons by default.

 # Usage

 1. Download the Executable from the [Release Page](https://github.com/Heniks07/T16-Linux-Driver/releases) and put it in your `/usr/bin/` directory